 EVALUATION CRITERIA:

-Upon completion of the tasks in this activity, you will be asked to demonstrate your understanding of the terms design and licensing basis as applicable to a specific plant or to a specific SSC.
+Upon completion of the tasks in this activity, you will be asked to demonstrate your understanding of the terms design-basis and licensing basis as applicable to a specific plant or to a specific SSC.
 You should also understand how the design and licensing bases are related to other NRC regulations as well as NRC or industry guidance documents and how the NRC verifies compliance with the plant licensing and design bases while implanting two inspection procedures.
 You should be able to discuss the following with your supervisor/evaluator:

 Explain what is meant by the plant licensing bases and define the source documents that are used to develop a plant licensing basis.